Posted on 20 October 2025

 How Can You Avoid Omission Errors?

-You can implement several practices and strategies to avoid omission errors and ensure all transactions are recorded properly and completely.
+You can prevent errors of omission in your small business by implementing several practices and internal controls to ensure all transactions are recorded properly and completely.

 Automate Data Entry

-Using accounting software that automates data entry reduces the chances of missing transactions.
+Using accounting software, like Enerpize, that automates data entry reduces the chances of missing transactions.
 These systems help ensure that transactions are captured as they occur, reducing the risk of human error.

 Review Financial Statements